-All new members are invited to attend the 5 p.m.
-Tuesday, May 31, 2022 Honors Orientation webinar--whether they join as a first year, transfer, or current student.
 Honors students attending the on-campus Be a Hawkeye events are welcome to visit the Honors Program home on the fourth floor of the Blank Honors Center during the 3:30-4:30 p.m. open house time on those days.
-Anxious to get started?
-Review our Honors Program Orientation Sheet and watch the recorded Honors Program information session from 2021, below.
+If you were unable to attend the May 31, 2022 Honors Orientation webinar, please review our Honors Program Orientation Sheet and watch the recording below.

 Note: There are many different paths to University Honors!
 Please consult with your academic advisor before changing an existing schedule.

 Incoming First Year Honors Students

 Incoming first year honors students enrolling for fall semester register for a required honors first year seminar* and, if possible, for Honors Primetime, the pre-semester honors class.
 Beyond these unique first year opportunities, we recommend that you select as many honors classes and sections available to you, given your major or general education requirements.
 A typical first semester schedule will include anywhere from one to four honors classes.

 * Students in the College of Engineering, Tippie Direct Admits, and other students whose majors require them to take a specific first year seminar may substitute a different honors class for this requirement.
 For these students, an honors first year seminar is recommended but not required.

 Introduction to Honors Curriculum

 - The University Honors curriculum is made up of 12 semester hours of honors coursework and 12 honors credits (or units) of experiential learning.

 - The goal for orientation is for new honors students to register for their first semester courses.
 For first year students, this typically includes an honors first year seminar, Honors Primetime, and possibly one or two other honors general education courses.